John 1:14, 16

-If however we are not principled in our discipleship, it will simply address the peripheral issues of people’s lives, and never the heart.
+However, if we are not principled in our discipleship, it will simply address the peripheral issues of people’s lives, and never the heart.
 Attempting to simply address the symptoms and not the source will be short lived at best but could also be spiritually crippling.
-To only address the symptoms of an individual’s life in actuality is discipling them contrary to their true need.
-Even though they wanted their symptoms addressed, they needed to have the source thoroughly and lovingly attacked.
+To only address the symptoms of an individual’s life is actuality discipling them contrary to their true need.
+Even though they want their symptoms addressed, they need to have the source thoroughly and lovingly attacked.

-Therefore we need to disciple others for the purpose of life change; the goal is to see Christ's life flow out from within.
-If we can guide those whom we disciple to this type maturity, understanding, with a biblical and principle-driven approach of discipleship, then they in turn will pass these truths on to the next generation of believers as well.
+Therefore, we need to disciple others for the purpose of life change; the goal is to see Christ's life flow out from within.
+If we can guide those whom we disciple to this type of maturity, understanding, and with a biblical and principle-driven approach of discipleship, then they in turn will pass these truths on to the next generation of believers as well.

 To give the practical help without the fundamental principles is quite easy to do.
-Unfortunately it also deceptively gratifying to us; however it is not loving nor is it faithful to Christ.
-Christ always graciously and honestly addressed the heart issues or the fundamental principles that govern or dictated people’s thoughts and actions.
+Unfortunately, it is also deceptively gratifying to us; however, it is not loving nor is it faithful to Christ.
+Christ always graciously and honestly addresses the heart issues or the fundamental principles that govern or dictate people’s thoughts and actions.
 It is a sincerely loving and faithful thing to do, to look beyond the outward behavior or symptoms and see the underlying foundational principle that is skewed.
-Once the skewed principle (heart/worldview issue) is exposed to the individual then God can work on that heart issue or deep seated thought, for His glory and their good.
-We need to be people that will patiently wait on the Lord to show us those skewed worldview themes and thoughts in the lives of others and then come alongside them to shepherd them in a loving and truthful way.
+Once the skewed principle (heart/worldview issue) is exposed to the individual then God can work on that heart issue or deep-seated thought, for His glory and their good.
+We need to be people who will patiently wait on the Lord to show us those skewed worldview themes and thoughts in the lives of others and then come alongside them to shepherd in a loving and truthful way.

 Christ is the ultimate example of this sacrificial giving of life for the spiritual well-being of another.
 In order to disciple another person unto Christ, an intimate relationship must first be established.
-Without it discipleship will never meet the expectation and desire of the Lord.
-In John 10 we are taught that Christ is the Good Shepherd and He knows all His sheep by name and they recognize His voice when He calls them.
+Without this relationship, discipleship will never meet the expectation and desire of the Lord.
+In John 10, we are taught that Christ is the Good Shepherd, and He knows all His sheep by name, and they recognize His voice when He calls them.
 So much so, that when a foreign voice calls out, the sheep scatter knowing that danger is at hand.
 The underlying principle here is that Christ has an intimate relationship with every single one of His sheep.

 It goes without saying that if we are to disciple others into and unto Christ, we must disciple in the same way that He disciples His sheep.
 He knows His sheep because He has a deep and intimate relationship with His sheep.
 That is a principle which we must embrace and impart into those whom we are discipling in order that they too will embrace this principle.
 If a deep and intimate relationship is not established, the sheep will not trust the shepherd.
 As we disciple the Church, the Church must know that we have their best spiritual interests and well-being in mind.
 If those two are questioned or not fully embraced, they will have a problem hearing and following the voice of the shepherd.